Protecting the Rights of Injured Clients

 - Poorly maintained or defective roadways

-Our team works alongside accident reconstructionist to identify how the crash occurred.
-This allows us to correctly identify the liable party and use important evidence from the accident to build powerful claims on behalf of our clients.
+Our team works alongside accident reconstructionists to identify how the crash occurred.
+This allows us to correctly identify the liable party and use necessary evidence from the accident to build consequential claims on behalf of our clients.

 Federal Trucking Regulations

-- Hours of Service (HOS) Regulations: FMCSA sets limits on the number of hours commercial truck drivers can operate their vehicles without taking mandatory rest breaks.
-These regulations aim to prevent driver fatigue, which is a leading cause of truck accidents.
+- Hours of Service (HOS) Regulations: FMCSA limits the number of hours commercial truck drivers can operate their vehicles without mandatory rest breaks.
+These regulations aim to prevent driver fatigue, a leading cause of truck accidents.
 Violations of HOS regulations can result in fines and penalties for both drivers and their employers.

-- Vehicle Maintenance Standards: FMCSA mandates that commercial trucks must undergo regular inspections and maintenance to ensure they are in safe operating condition.
+- Vehicle Maintenance Standards: FMCSA mandates that commercial trucks undergo regular inspections and maintenance to ensure they operate safely.
 Failure to maintain trucks properly can lead to mechanical failures, such as brake malfunctions or tire blowouts, increasing the risk of accidents.
 FMCSA regulations specify standards for maintenance, inspections, and repair procedures.

-- Drug and Alcohol Testing: FMCSA requires commercial truck drivers to undergo drug and alcohol testing as part of the pre-employment screening process, as well as randomly throughout their employment.
-Drug and alcohol use impair driving abilities and increase the likelihood of accidents.
+- Drug and Alcohol Testing: FMCSA requires commercial truck drivers to undergo drug and alcohol testing as part of the pre-employment screening process and randomly throughout their employment.
+Drug and alcohol use impair driving abilities and increases the likelihood of accidents.
 FMCSA regulations establish strict testing protocols and consequences for drivers who test positive.

 - Commercial Driver's License (CDL) Requirements: FMCSA establishes the qualifications and requirements for obtaining a CDL, which is necessary for operating commercial motor vehicles, including trucks.
 CDL holders must demonstrate knowledge of safe driving practices and pass skills tests to obtain their license.
 FMCSA regulations also set standards for driver training and certification programs.